DimensionDataResearch/terraform-provider-ddcloud/README.md

 # dd-cloud-compute-terraform
-Terraform provider Dimension Data cloud compute.
+Terraform provider for Dimension Data cloud compute.

-This is a work in progress.
 Currently, the following resource types are supported:

 * `ddcloud_networkdomain`: A network domain
 * `ddcloud_vlan`: A VLAN